herlesupreeth/CoIMS_Wiki/README.md

 Important points/values to note after running the app for this app to enable VoLTE

 - "App has Carrier Privileges" must be true
-- "SIM Carrier Id" must not be -1 (i.e Unknown Carrier)
+- "SIM Carrier Id" must not be -1 (i.e Unknown Carrier) - **Not shown in Android 8.0 and 8.1 devices**
 - "carrier_volte_provisioned_bool" must be true

 #### Step 6: Additional IMS settings only for Samsung and Mediatek chipset devices